 NEPA Section 102[c] and 23 CFR 771.123(g) requires EISs be made available to the public.
 Costs associated with the public availability of EISs subject to the Freedom of Information Act, 5 USC 552; 40 CFR 1506.6f.

 For information on public involvement during project construction, refer to the Caltrans Construction Manual, Chapter 1, Section 1-2.

-Caltrans Deputy Directive (DD-63) establishes, as the Department's policy on environmental justice and civil rights in transportation decision making, that the DOT will include the public, including minority and low-income populations, in transportation investment decision-making from the early planning stages through construction, operations and maintenance.
+Caltrans Deputy Directive (DD-63) establishes, as the Department's policy on environmental justice and civil rights in transportation decision making, that the USDOT will include the public, including minority and low-income populations, in transportation investment decision-making from the early planning stages through construction, operations and maintenance.

 In cases where an action may occur on or affect an Indian reservation, the Council on Environmental Quality (CEQ) regulations require public notices of NEPA-related hearings, public meetings, and the availability of environmental documents sent to Indian tribes 40 CFR 1506.6(3).
 Refer also to CEQ Guidance on Environmental Justice, 36 CFR 800.

 The attendance and concerns of minority, disadvantaged, and low mobility groups, at public involvement meetings and hearings, must be carefully documented to comply with Title VI of the Civil Rights Act of 1964.
 A Memorandum to File should be written for each formal contact.
 The memo should cover such items as where the meeting was held, who initiated the meeting, how attendees were notified, who attended the meeting (by agency, organization, or group, content of presentations, questions and responses, conclusions drawn, etc.